napolitanod/Danger-Zone/README.md

 ### Discussion and Danger Configuration Sharing
 New!
 Find Danger Zone on the [JB2A Discord server](https://discord.gg/gmd8MAPX4m)

-### New in Foundry VTT V10
-these are not yet documented in the Wiki

-#### Zones
-* Zones can now trigger other zones including world zones and generic dangers
-* Zones can activate / deactivate other zones
-* Zones can now have a variable limit set for source, in case that more than one source is on the scene.
-* Zones can clear ambient sounds
-* Adds ability to cancel the selecting of targets during zone trigger workflow

-#### Dangers
-* New Weather danger part, allowing for triggering of canvas wide weather effects.
-Requires FXMaster module.
-* New Ambient Sound danger part, allowing for placing of ambient sounds on the canvas.
-* New Item danger part - add, remove or update items on targets or, if you have Item Piles module, create an item pile in the target location.
-* New Scene danger part:
-  * Update foreground and background image
-  * Update foreground elevation
-  * Update darkness and optionally animate
-  * Update global illumination
-* Ambient Lights: attenuation supported
-* 'Secondary Effect' renamed to 'Target Effect'
-* Target Effect: audio linked to effect supported
-* New Source Effect danger part:
-  * Play effect on source tokens, source areas or both
-  * Include audio timed with effect
-* Damage danger part (required MidiQol): add an additional damage type
-* Global Zone form redesigned and loop operation added
-* Spawn danger part adds an option to apply the Mutate danger part to the spawned token rather than the zone targets
-* Dangers list now includes action to export a single danger config

 ### Wiki
 [For detailed instructions and documented examples](../../wiki)